 WATCH a short video about the Draper Hills Summer Fellows Program

-Launched in 2005, the Draper Hills Summer Fellowship on Democracy and Development Program (DHSFDD) is a three-week academic training program that is hosted annually at Stanford University's Center on Democracy, Development, and the Rule of Law.
-The program brings together a group of 25 to 30 non-academic mid-career practitioners in law, politics, government, private enterprise, civil society, and international development from transitioning countries.
+Launched in 2005, the Draper Hills Summer Fellows Program (DHSF) is a three-week intensive academic training program that is hosted annually at Stanford University's Center on Democracy, Development, and the Rule of Law.
+The program brings together a group of 25 to 30 non-academic mid-career practitioners in law, politics, government, private enterprise, civil society, and international development from all regions of the world.
 This training program provides a unique forum for emerging leaders to connect, exchange experiences, and receive academic training to enrich their knowledge and advance their work.

 For three weeks during the summer, fellows participate in academic seminars that expose them to the theory and practice of democracy, development, and the rule of law.
 Delivered by leading Stanford faculty from across the Freeman Spogli Institute for International Affairs, the Stanford Law School, the Graduate School of Business, and the departments of economics and political science, these seminars allow emerging leaders to explore new institutional models and frameworks to enhance their ability to promote democratic change in their home countries.

-Alumni of the DHSFDD become part of an alumni community of 350 members across 82 countries.
+Alumni of the DHSF become part of an alumni community of 383 members across 83 countries.
 Fellows continue to strengthen their connection to Stanford and with members of the network through online learning, regional workshops, and capacity-building opportunities around the world.

-The program is funded by generous support from Bill and Phyllis Draper and Ingrid von Mangoldt Hills.
+The program is funded by generous support from Bill Draper and Ingrid von Mangoldt Hills.

 A small travel fund is available for fellows who under no circumstances can support their travel or need to apply for a partial subsidy.
 Priority for accessing the travel fund will be given based on need, and destinations from which airline fares to California are exorbitant.